 Certificate of Proficiency

-The undergraduate courses of interest to RES certificate students are offered by an array of departments.
+The undergraduate courses of interest to REEES certificate students are offered by an array of departments.
 Some courses, not listed below, may also qualify for the certificate.
 Please contact Program Manager Kathleen Allen with any questions.

 Course descriptions are available in the current Undergraduate Announcement, which can be found online at the Office of the Registrar.